frankwswang/Quiqbox.jl/docs/src/SCF.md

 resRHF = runHF(bs, nuc, nucCoords)

-@show resRHF.Ehf resRHF.C resRHF.Emo resRHF.occu
+@show resRHF.Ehf resRHF.C resRHF.Eo resRHF.occu
 ```

-After the SCF procedure, one can also easily store the result in a `Molecule` for further data processing such as generating [Molden](@ref) files.
+After the SCF procedure, one can also easily store the result in a `MatterByHF` for further data processing such as generating [Molden](@ref) files.
 ```@repl 3
-mol = Molecule(bs, nuc, nucCoords, resRHF);
+mol = MatterByHF(resRHF);
 ```

 ### Flexible core functions